Basic Policy

 Under the Shimadzu Group Sustainability Charter and the Sustainability Management Implementation Policy, KPIs have been set for each department, and the Group’s sustainability management initiatives have begun to be fully implemented.

 As part of these efforts, in May 2022, we revised the existing Corporate Code of Ethics and established the Shimadzu Group Corporate Code of Ethics as common rules for the entire Group in order to ensure thorough legal compliance and further improve corporate ethics throughout the Shimadzu Group.
-Shimadzu has also compiled a “Shimadzu Group Corporate Ethics Code of Conduct Handbook” that outlines the code of conduct that all Shimadzu Group employees must follow in their day-today work in order to spread awareness of corporate ethics and compliance throughout the Group.
+Shimadzu has also compiled a “Shimadzu Group Corporate Ethics Code of Conduct Handbook” that outlines the code of conduct that all Shimadzu Group employees must follow in their day-to-day work in order to spread awareness of corporate ethics and compliance throughout the Group.

+Furthermore, in June 2022, we established the Regulation for Sustainability Management of SHIMADZU Group to clarify the framework and organizational structure for promoting initiatives related to sustainability management.
 The Shimadzu Group Sustainability Meeting is now positioned as the highest deliberative body for sustainability management and promotes Shimadzu Group-wide efforts for sustainability management, including the existing Risk Management and Corporate Ethics Board and Environmental Meeting.

-Strengthening Group Governance
+Reinforcing the Group Governance

 In February 2023, we established the “Shimadzu Group Management Basic Regulation” to set forth our basic approach to group management and guidelines to be followed.
 In this way, the Shimadzu Group is working together to establish a system that ensures appropriate and efficient group management for sustainable growth.
+In addition, the regional corporate head offices established outside Japan last year, mainly involving the local organizations in China and Asia, are using the auditing tools created by the Head Office in Japan to establish and execute audit visit plans.
+Verifying compliance with the Shimadzu Group Management Basic Regulation and the use of rules at each Group company has led to preventing inappropriate procedures and other measures.

 Criteria for Independence of Outside Directors and Audit & Supervisory Board Members